osxmidi/LinVst/Detailed-Guide/README.md

 rtirq https://github.com/rncbc/rtirq (rtirq-init for Ubuntu/Debian) and irqbalance may also have some effect.

+A fast video card helps with Daw automation.

 LinVst is memory access intensive.

 Systems with faster memory are most likely to perform better ie (ddr4).